geoffrey-young/Presentations/ApacheCon/2010/README.md

 ## Implementing Apache Solr at Ticketmaster: a Case Study

 *Implementing Apache Solr at Ticketmaster: a Case Study* was a standard, one hour presentation.
+You can read about the talk in a [PC World article](http://pcworld.com/article/211946/article.html) covering my presentation at http://pcworld.com/article/211946/article.html.

 ### Description